Ekagra/LearnANewWord/README.md

 2) then it crawls https://www.merriam-webster.com/ to search the definition of that word
 3) then uses speach to speak the definition

+#all the vb scripts are created and deployed from the batch file itself
 created on- 2015